w3f/polkadot-wiki/docs/general/polkadotjs-ui.md

 ### Accounts

-In this section of the UI, you can see accounts injected from a browser extension, such as the [**Polkadot-JS Extension**](./polkadotjs.md#polkadot-js-extension) or other in-browser wallets.
+In this section of the UI, you can see accounts injected from a browser extension, such as the [**Polkadot Developer Signer**](./polkadotjs.md#polkadot-developer-signer) or other in-browser wallets.
 It is also possible to expand balance details and see different
 [**account balance types**](../learn/learn-account-balances.md).
 You can also: